K'taka bypolls: Paramilitary forces arrive in city | Politics

 K'taka bypolls: Paramilitary forces arrive in city

 Central paramilitary forces arrived in the city on Friday to be deployed for the bypolls to Rajarajeshwari Nagar Assembly constituency, a top police official said.
 "The Central paramilitary forces have arrived in the city.
-One is from Bengaluru, another being grouped from Tamil Nadu, Telangana and Mysuru," Bengaluru Deputy Commissioner of Police (West division) Sajeev M Patil said.
+One is from Bengaluru, another being grouped from Tamil Nadu, Telangana and Mysuru," Bengaluru Deputy Commissioner of Police (West division) Sanjeev RPT Sanjeev M Patil said.

 He said the Central Industrial Security Force contingent is also being deployed in the west division.
 The battle in the RR Nagar constituency, where bypolls will be held on November 3, has intensified with candidates and political parties trading allegations of poll code violations.